Location: Jubilee School, Waterlooville

 Hours: 8.30am - 4.30pm, Monday to Friday

-Jubilee School is a co-educational day School, which helps educate and support Children aged between 8 – 16 who have Social, Emotional and Mental Health (SEMH) challenges and additional complex behaviours.
-Jubilee School is linked with four residential homes and is located in Waterlooville, just outside of Portsmouth.
+Jubilee School is a co-educational day school, which helps educate and support children aged between 8 – 16 who have Social, Emotional and Mental Health (SEMH) challenges and additional complex behaviours.
+In addition to taking day students from the local area, Jubilee School is linked with four residential homes and is located in Waterlooville, just outside of Portsmouth.

 Who we are looking for?